slochewie/traefik-lamp/README.md

 ```
 Stop here if you chose the Direct Configuration option, otherwise continue.

+IMPORTANT: Traefik will not properly reverse proxy until completed.
 Add credentials for basic http auth.
 The first user added requires `htpasswd -c`
 in order to create the password file.
 Subsequent users should only use `htpasswd` to avoid overwriting the file.